cerna/dh-cmake/README.md

 Depends: ${cpack:Depends}, ${misc:Depends}
 ```

-Note that we have bumped the CMake version to 3.13 for the CPack External
-generator, and we have also replaced the `libexample` dependency in
+Note that we have replaced the `libexample` dependency in `libexample-dev` with
-`libexample-dev` with `${cpack:Depends}`.
-This is a new field added by
+`${cpack:Depends}`.
+This is a new field added by `dh_cpack_substvars`, which
-`dh_cpack_substvars`, which uses the `DEPENDS` field from
-`cpack_add_component()` to automatically generate this dependency.
-This may not
+uses the `DEPENDS` field from `cpack_add_component()` to automatically generate
-be a big deal for small projects, but for a large project with lots of output
+this dependency.
+This may not be a big deal for small projects, but for a large
-packages, automatically using the dependency graph from CPack can be very
+project with lots of output packages, automatically using the dependency graph
-useful.
+from CPack can be very useful.